Important Links for Portuguese Genealogy

 As an artist and having a degree in Museology and Art History I do have an eye for investigating things associated with my creativity.
 Since I found the address I started creating a picture in my mind of what would have been the life there and the surroundings of the house – my great grandparents, their house, Rio de Janeiro in the XIX century, besides other small details that came up with my research.

 In the beginning I started searching the internet for images of Travessa do Sereno.
 I had an urge to see the place they lived, where they started their life, where they walked in their everyday life and also where my grandmother, Leonor Lopes Drummond, was born on June 4th, 1900.
-I found out that Morro da Conceição, Travessa do Sereno neighborhood, was a convergent point for the Portuguese immigration in Rio de Janeiro.
+I found out that Morro da Conceição, Travessa do Sereno neighborhood, was a convergent point for Portuguese immigration in Rio de Janeiro.
 So, little by little, I was creating an imaginary picture.

-The universe started working in my behalf and I found the website from João Barcelos and his paintings, one of them was picturing Travessa do Sereno.
+The universe started working on my behalf and I found a website from João Barcelos and his paintings, one of them was picturing Travessa do Sereno.
 I really love João’s painting, he not only pictures the actual landscape but investigates the architectural history of Rio de Janeiro creating unique works of art.
 I saw clearly that João Barcelos was the right person to work with me in my new project.
 Immediately I sent an email to him and explained that I would love to have my great grandparent’s house painted.
-He promptly went to visit the address, took photos and sent to me.
+He promptly went to visit the address, took photos and sent them to me.

 Strategically situated close to Rio de Janeiro’s Port, the Morro da Conceição is at the moment being remodeled as it became a tourist point because of its uniqueness in Historic Downtown Rio de Janeiro.